 Long Radio Device ID (Long RD ID)

-The long radio device ID has a length of 32 bits, and it identifies a radio device uniquely in a single DECT-2020 network.
-An RD obtains the long RD ID as part of the authentication process over the DECT-2020 system or via manual provision or by using another communication channel.
+The long radio device ID has a length of 32 bits, and it identifies a radio device uniquely in a single DECT-2020 NR network.
+An RD obtains the long RD ID as part of the authentication process over the DECT-2020 NR system or via manual provision or by using another communication channel.